 The battery life is probably the best thing here, the case comes with the battery capacity of 850 mAh.
 Once emptied, it takes nearly 2 hours to fully charge the case via micro USB.
 Each of the earbuds has the battery capacity of 45 mAh.
 Under ideal conditions, it offers the continuous playback of 4 hours on a single charge.
 Theoretically, 850 mAh case should provide a total of 9 charges to the earbuds.
 But when I used it, the brick could only charge the earphone 5 times before it ran out of battery.
 Which was good enough to last me a week so I’m not complaining.

 It is safe to say that they are a little overpriced than they should.
 At the price tag of $125, they are offering a lot less than other competitors.
-If you want to buy them you can check out their xFyro official site and make use of their free worldwide shipping and 30 -days money back guarantee.
+If you want to buy them you can check out the xFyro official site and make use of their free worldwide shipping and 30-days money-back guarantee.

 Pairing and Controls9.0/10

 - Great built and design

 - Easy to pair and good connectivity

 - Improved battery performance